 This options makes it show what the PPU looks like when the screen is drawing that particular scanline.
 It is useful for games like SMB, that swap pattern tables mid-frame (e.g. for status bar stuff).

-Right clicking on one of the PPU panels will change the palette it is shown with, cycling though pattern palettes and then sprite ones.
+Right clicking on one of the PPU panels will change the palette it is shown with, cycling though pattern palettes, then sprite ones, then a ninth fixed grey palette (useful for inspecting CHR if all the palettes are currently black).

 Putting the mouse cursor over a tile will display the tile address.
 Moving cursor over palette color will give palette address.